pauljonescodes/Rutgers-University-Notes/Computer Science/Information and Data Management.md

-Principles of Information and Data Management <small>with Tomasz Imielinski</small> {#principles-of-information-and-data-management-with-tomasz-imielinski}
+Principles of Information and Data Management <small>with Tomasz Imielinski</small>
 ===================================================================================

-Description {#description}
+Description
 -----------

 Describing and querying various forms of information such as structured